ismet55555/LabVIEW-OOP-Classes/README.md

   - Database - Object that interfaces with a TDMS database
   - Results Logger - Object that can be used to log results to a local file

+## Usage
+You have to create a LabVIEW project to use any of these classes.
+It is probably smarter and cleaner to copy the entire class directory into the project directory before importing the class.
+To import any of the LabVIEW classes into your own labview project, simply import the `.lvclass` file into your project.

+## Examples
+All class definitions have example code included as labview projects (.lvproj).
+You can use NI Hardware for the DAQ definitions, or you can also simulate hardware using NI-MAX.

 ## NOTE
+- Some of the classes (ie. DAQ) start an independent background process.
+If not properly stopped, these indpendent process will run in the background until LabView is shut down.
+So be sure to use the appropriate `Stop` VI.
 - All classes were made using NI GOOP, however GOOP is not needed to use these LabVIEW classes.
 - All classes will work in Labview 2016 and later